One of our 10 Fintech predictions for 2017 (in December) was:

 Reality check in one chart – bitcoin is a tiny, tiny part of the world economy.
 That is why bitcoin needs to move to the Clearnet phase.

 I am not suggesting that the Darknet will disappear.
-It will coexist with the Clarinet.
-It serves a real purpose.
+It will coexist with the Clearnet.
+The Darknet serves a real purpose.

 Why Bitcoin will move to Clearnet phase

-Clearnet does not mean retailers adding bitcoin as a payment option.
+Clearnet does not just mean retailers adding bitcoin as a payment option.
 We had lots of Press Releases about that and it is not much more significant than adding some obscure Fiat currency.
 If you think you will get a lot of visitors from Swaziland (close to Switzerland in the pick list but only about $6 billion GDP) you might offer to accept payments in Swaziland currency.
-If you think you will get a lot of visitors from bitcoin land you might offer to accept payments in bitcoin (GDP er I meant market cap about 10x higher than Swaziland and 10x lower than Switzerland).
-Two key points about this transaction:
+If you think you will get a lot of visitors from bitcoin land you might offer to accept payments in bitcoin.
+The bitcoin market cap (not quite GDP but the closest parallel with easily verifiable data) is about 10x higher than Swaziland and 10x lower than Switzerland.

-- Retailers will probably convert to Fiat as they really don’t know much about bitcoin.
+- Retailers will probably convert immediately to Fiat.
+They really don’t know much about bitcoin.
 That could depress bitcoin price leading to lower interest in bitcoin.

 That is very different from Darknet, where Bitcoin is critical to both buyer and seller.